atrivedi397/Ed_Yoda/README.md

  1. Setup the Mongo server

- 2. Load Ed_Yoda/old_data.json into "old_people_collection" collection using Compass

- 3. Load Ed_Yoda/young_data.json into "young_people_collection" collection using Compass

- 4. Run the main.py
+ 2. Run the main.py (It'll automatically save some data into MongoDB and run the tests for the first time.)

- 5.1 Register the Old People
+ 3.1 Register the Old People

- 5.2 Register the Young People
+ 3.2 Register the Young People

- 5.3 Get the list of Old People who are available
+ 3.3 Get the list of Old People who are available

- 5.4 Make request as a Young Person
+ 3.4 Make request as a Young Person

- 5.5 Approve the request as the Old Person
+ 3.5 Approve the request as the Old Person

- 5.6 Give review and feedback as Young Person
+ 3.6 Give review and feedback as Young Person

- 5.7 Give review and feedback as Old Person
+ 3.7 Give review and feedback as Old Person

- 6. Exit
+ 4. Exit